 Of those willing to book, the main preoccupation is with financial risk (i.e. 'book before I lose my income' or 'book while it's cheap'), while those less likely to book seem primarily concerned with health risks ('It's too dangerous until there's a vaccine').
-Evidence of ethical risk factors ('I don't want to give it to my parents' or 'I don't want to be responsible for introducing the virus to countries with low incidence rates') and social risks ('I don't want to be the first one to travel') is beginning to emerge and playing a part in the decision-making process.
-As part of our study on likelihood to travel, some interesting profiles emerged of those most likely to pioneer travel once again: 65% of those aged 18-24 are booking or considering booking a flight.
+Evidence of ethical risk factors ('I don't want to give it to my parents' or 'I don't want to be responsible for introducing the virus to countries with low incidence rates') and social risks ('I don't want to be the first one to travel') is beginning to emerge and playing a part in the decisionmaking process.

+of those booking or considering booking are more likely to be male.

+As part of our study on likelihood to travel, some interesting profiles emerged of those most likely to pioneer travel once again:

+of those aged 18-24 are booking or considering booking a flight.

-76% of those aged 25-34 are booking or considering booking a flight.
+of those aged 25-34 are booking or considering booking a flight.

-55% of travellers with children are booking travel.
+of travellers with children are booking travel.